LiaIvanick/gl215-ler-workshop/LakeEnsemblR/README.md

   docker run --rm -d  -p 8000:8000 -e ROOT=TRUE -e PASSWORD=password hydrobert/lakeensemblr-rocker:latest
   ```
   Then, open any web browser and type ‘localhost:8000’ and input user: rstudio, and password: password.
 Rstudio will open up with the script and data available in the file window.

+## Files

+  The HTML and PDF files in the repository both contain the information needed for the workshop.
+You can pick which one you prefer.
+You can copy the code into an R script and run it yourself, or use the pre-made R script ("G21_5_Workshop_LakeEnsemblR.R"), which contains all the lines of code that are run during the workshop and some short comments.

 -----